 We train fellows to be excellent clinicians, endoscopists, and academic leaders through clinical and research ventures.
 Our facility provides comprehensive care to a multi-state area including Missouri and Kansas.
-Faculty consists of over 24 board-certified physicians in gastroenterology and transplant hepatology.
+Faculty consists of over 25 board-certified physicians in gastroenterology and transplant hepatology.
 We work in a multi-disciplinary environment that includes nurse practitioners, nurses coordinators, dieticians, psychologists, and social workers.
 Our providers work in several subspecialties such as motility, transplant hepatology, intestinal rehab, pancreatology, polyposis, inflammatory bowel disease, feeding, chronic abdominal pain, among others.
 We are committed to high-quality patient care enhanced by research and academic endeavors.
 Fellows rapidly acquire skills in endoscopic procedures during the first year of the program through endoscopic simulation and hands-on procedures.
-Over our three-year fellowship, our fellows average over 450 esophagogastroduodenoscopies and 200 colonoscopies with exposure to advanced endoscopy such as motility procedures and ERCP.
+Over our three-year fellowship, our fellows average over 400 esophagogastroduodenoscopies and over 180 colonoscopies with exposure to advanced endoscopy such as motility procedures and ERCP.

 Your clinical experience

 Inpatient and consult service